Teach Children How to Face a Disaster Without Scaring Them

 Lastly, it is essential to impress your family's safety and security values and rules upon your child.
 As you do, make the most of non-scary, teachable moments to reinforce your lessons and help them learn to face a disaster.

-Take advantage of the everyday opportunities to explain and teach things to your children.
-Doing so will help your child’s sense of security, safety, and preparedness evolve as he or she grows.
-It will also provide them the foundation they need, when they’re older, to pass on your safety rules to their children.
+Take advantage of everyday opportunities to explain and teach things to your children.
+Doing so will help your child's sense of security, safety, and preparedness evolve as he or she grows.
+It will also provide them with the foundation they need to pass on your safety rules to their children when they're older.

 The Bottom Line on Teaching Your Children How to Face a Disaster